 If your broker-dealer failed to identify any red flags indicating possible misconduct, didn’t have the proper supervisory procedures and protocols in place, or failed to stop any suspect activities in your investment portfolio after being notified of them, you may be able to pursue a case against the firm.Filing Your Investor Fraud Claim in FINRA Arbitration

-In New York, the Investor Protection Bureau is responsible for enforcing the state’s securities laws, known as The Martin Act.
+In New York, the Investor Protection Bureau enforces the state’s securities laws, known as The Martin Act.
 However, their involvement doesn’t necessarily guarantee your financial recovery.
-It is important that you have your own team of securities lawyers, consultants, and others representing you on your own claim and fighting to get your money back.
+It is essential that you have your own team of New York securities attorneys, consultants, and others representing you on your own claim and fighting to get your money back.

 When you and your broker agreed to work together, you signed a document stating that any disputes would be resolved through Financial Industry Regulatory Authority (FINRA) arbitration.

-SSEK Law Firm has successfully represented thousands of investors not just in FINRA arbitration, but also in private arbitration, litigation, and mediation.
+SSEK Law Firm has successfully represented thousands of investors in FINRA arbitration and private arbitration, litigation, and mediation.
 The majority of our clients have recovered at least some if not all of their investment losses.Fighting for Investors in Buffalo and the Surrounding New York Areas

 With over a century’s worth of collective experience in securities law, our New York securities attorneys have successfully gone up against some of the largest financial firms in the US, most of which are based in New York.
 We have the knowledge and the resources that our clients need to maximize their chances of a successful case outcome.